 Organization Gallery tab:

-With a few simple steps you can configure a much better gallery and groups experience for both public visitors and organization members.
+With a few simple steps you can configure a much better experience for both public visitors and organization members.
+Use the configurations detailed in the steps above to configure a great experience.

 For more information see: